AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/notebook/README.md

 - `03_clustering_exploration_{sample-id}.html` is the output of the [`03_clustering_exploration.Rmd`](../notebook_template/03_clustering_exploration.Rmd) notebook template.
 In brief, we explore the clustering results, we look into some marker genes, pathways enrichment and label transfer.

+## Global analysis

+At some step during the analysis, a global picture was required to interprete correctly the results and take the best decision for the next steps.

+- `04_annotation_Across_Samples_exploration.html` is the output of the [`04_annotation_Across_Samples_exploration.Rmd`](../notebook/04_annotation_Across_Samples_exploration.Rmd) notebook.
+In brief, we integrated the samples from the Wilms tumor dataset SCPCP000006 and explored the clustering and label transfer results.